 Global issues research

-The UK-China Global Issues Dialogue Centre's independent research draws on the expertise of members of Jesus College, the University of Cambridge and the wider global research community.
+Our interdisciplinary research projects draw on the expertise of members of Jesus College, the University of Cambridge and the wider global research community.

 Current research projects